wellhor/rule-tools/README-en.md

   scientific#organization is same with scientific#organization#10, the default distance is 10
 | or expression
   scientific|organization
-    it is exisits in the context research or organization
+    The word, "research or organization", it is exisits in the context & and expression
+    scientific&organization
-() brackets expression
+    These word,"research and organization", is exisits in the context () brackets expression
     To improve expression priority, you can use brackets expression ! not expression